 Contractor: T A Loving & Company of Goldsboro

 Description: The building faces southwest and is a two story red colored brick and concrete structure.
+The building is located on landscaped grounds in the center of Tarboro.
 The southwest front has a projecting central section with entrance on the first story and large window above on the second story with hipped roof at the top.
 On the center of the roof is a high square cupola.
 The green colored roof is sloped.

 County Administration – Tarboro